 Bible Reading: 1 Kings 3:20-27; Galatians 1:6-9

 What would life be like if we could get upgrades on everything?
-Like when you’ve used a phone for a while and the manufacturer releases an upgraded version, you simply turn in the old and take up the new.
+Like you’ve used a phone for a while, then the manufacturer releases an upgraded version and simply has you turn in the old and take up the new.

 That would be cool!

-I could do with a newer model of my car, of my computer, and all that.
-Maybe you’re thinking, yes- and of my spouse too.
+I could do with a newer model of my car, of my computer and all that.
+Maybe you’re thinking, yes- and of my wife too.
 Well, that’s between you both!